Horacio Rivero Jr.: USS Liberty incident

 While serving as the Vice Chief of Naval Operations, Admiral Rivero spoke out in favor of the survivors of the 1967 USS Liberty incident.
 He said his “most prominent memory of the Liberty” was “My anger and frustration at our not punishing the attackers.”

 NATO commander

 From 1968 until his retirement from the Navy in 1972, Admiral Rivero was the North Atlantic Treaty Organization's commander in chief of the Allied Forces in Southern Europe.
-He was responsible of the land, sea and air forces of five nations deployed in the Mediterranean area: Italy, Greece, Turkey, Britain and the United States.
+He was responsible for the land, sea and air forces of five nations deployed in the Mediterranean area: Italy, Greece, Turkey, Britain and the United States.
 During his years as commander, some 215,000 of the 310,000 American troops in Europe were stationed in West Germany.
 At the time, Rivero believed that any withdrawal of United States troops from West Germany might affect the strength of the United States Sixth Fleet in the Mediterranean.